 - Portfolio Balance – This chart shows your overall portfolio value from all your investment accounts in the past 30 days.
 You can also see day-to-day changes.

-- Emergency Fund Planner - Using your budgeted expenses and current savings, Personal Capital can calculate the health of your emergency fund.
+- Emergency Fund Planner – Using your budgeted expenses and current savings, Empower can calculate the health of your emergency fund.
 It shows if you have enough cash to cover the recommended 3 to 6 months of living expenses and, if not, how much you still need.

-- Debt Paydown Planner - If you want to pay off your debt, but don’t know where to start, add all your loan accounts to Personal Capital.
+- Debt Paydown Planner – If you want to pay off your debt, but don’t know where to start, add all your loan accounts to Empower.
 The Debt Paydown planner tracks everything you owe and recommends which loan to pay off first for the maximum financial benefit.

 There are other apps out there with some of the same features.
 Many specialize in one or two areas, like budgeting or investments.

 YNAB (which, appropriately, stands for You Need A Budget) walks you through how to set up your budget, starting with making a list of monthly expenses and building your emergency fund.
 Mint, another popular budgeting app, focuses on helping users track and categorize expenses and save more.